PulseBeat02/MurderRun/docs/configuration.md

 ## Plugin Configuration
 The plugin configuration file is stored as `plugin.yml` under the Murder Run data folder.
 There are comments in the configuration file that specify what each option does.
-For example, you can set the plugin language to be ZH_CN or Simplified Chinese through this file.
+For example, you can set the plugin language to be Traditional Chinese or
+Simplified Chinese through this file.
 Or the way you want to serve the resource-pack to your users.

 ## Locale